 Feel free to bring as much as you want to, as you can keep your bags at the base for the entire trip.
 That means you won’t have to skip from accommodation to accommodation at all during the adventure.

 Leave some empty space in your bags for souvenirs.
 Such as hearty Dalmatian wines, divine Croatian rakija brandy, some of the world’s best olive oil, and Dalmatinski pršut (Dalmatian cured ham).
 All of those make great and tasty mementos and will let you relive the holiday when nostalgia kicks in.

 The ride through Dalmatia a great cycling destination

 We will prepare a hybrid sports bike, the mighty Kona Splice Deluxe to set you up properly for the adventure.

 This multipurpose, rugged, and efficient two-wheeled hybrid makes urban and off-road exploration fun and easy.
 Kona is a great choice, meaning you don’t need to carry your own ride on this trip.
 Of course, if you can’t bear to be parted from it for a week, do bring it along.

 See you in Croatia

 Now you know a little bit more about what to expect when visiting this interesting, true Mediterranean destination.
-We hope you have acquired a brand new travel itch and that you will put Croatia and Dalmatian coast in your itinerary.
+We hope you have acquired a brand new travel itch and that you will put Croatia and the Dalmatian coast in your itinerary.